kklein/pycollage/readme.md

 Since the collage will scale up the original target image by `component_size` per dimensions - i.e., 20 by default - you might want to scale down your original target image to below 1000x1000 pixels.

+### Troubleshooting
+`pycollage` relies on [annoy](https://github.com/spotify/annoy) under the hood.
+Hence when trying to install `pycollage`, annoy will be attempted to be installed as well.
+Please check their [issues page](https://github.com/spotify/annoy/issues) to figure out more about possible installation problems and potential fixes.